 Unique, minimalistic restaurant featuring some of the freshest fish in Grand Rapids creatively concocted into Poke Bowls.

-We absolutely adored our stay at Amway Grand Plaza, decorated by the same people who decorated Grand Hotel on Mackinac Island.
+We absolutely adored our stay at the Amway Grand Plaza (read about our stay here), decorated by the same people who decorated Grand Hotel on Mackinac Island.
 The staff were incredible, the room was spacious and comfortable, beautifully decorated and it had a fantastic view.
 The hotel also has a stunning swimming pool, two hot tubs, a sauna and steam room, a fully equipped workout room, as well as several attached restaurants and convenient valet parking.
 The hotel is also located roughly a block away from some of the coolest museums and restaurants in town.
 If you’re looking for luxury, elegance, and peacefulness in the heart of the city, you’re looking for Amway Grand Plaza!

 Grand Rapids is one of the most exciting and unique cities in Michigan, because people from all over the world have made this multi-cultural city their home, which means that the music, food, art, architecture, and cultural landscape of the city is influenced by hundreds of different cultures.
 If you’re in town during Art Prize, you’ll find artists from all over the world and endless inspiration.
 Outside of Art Prize, the city is filled with adventures, art, inventive cuisine, incredible people, and so much more!
 Here are a few of the amazing things to do in town.